St John Singapore: Organisation and Structure

+The St John Fellowship is the old comrades association of St John Singapore.
+It was established in April 1996 to support the activities of St John Singapore and enable former members to keep in touch with St John and with each other.
+It also organise meetings, social events, and other activities as desired by members to advance the work of St John and the Fellowship.

 Core Competencies

-Typically, cadet members undergo training in four core competencies – First Aid, Home Nursing (for Nursing members), Transportation of Casualty (for Ambulance members), Foot Drill and Physical Training.
+Students of participating schools may join St John Brigade as their Co-Curricular Activity (CCA), as cadet members.
+Typically, cadet members undergo training in four core competencies – First Aid, Home Nursing, Transportation of Casualty, and Foot Drill.
 These are conducted through Routine Training and other Training Camps that vary from Corps to Corps and District to District.
 In the interest of holistic development, cadet members also have the opportunity to participate in enrichment activities which can allow them to earn Cadet Proficiency Badges.
-Outstanding cadet members are awarded the prestigious Chief Commissioner's Badge after attaining 12 proficiency badges (with 2 from each of the 4 badge groups, Knowledge of the Order of St John (KOTO) Badge, and the Total Defence Badge).
+Outstanding cadet members are awarded the prestigious Chief Commissioner's Badge after attaining 12 proficiency badges (with at least 2 from each of the 4 badge groups, Knowledge of the Order of St John (KOTO) Badge, and the Total Defence Badge).

 St John Day

 As St John the Baptist Day, 24 June, normally falls during the Singapore School Holidays, corps typically observe St. John Day on the first Wednesday after school reopens.
 On that day, members don their Brigade Uniform during official school hours.
 A St John Day message by the Chief Commissioner is read out by the Principal or student leader during the morning flag raising ceremony.
 Where possible, the St John Flag is also raised alongside the State Flag and the respective School Flag.
 On this day also, members reaffirm their loyalty to the Republic of Singapore and affirm their commitment to the twin mottoes of the Order, 'For the Faith' and 'For the Service of Humanity', in reciting the St John Pledge.